sim_ame()

 subset()

-, so nonstandard evaluation is allowed.- contrast
+, so nonstandard evaluation is allowed.- by

 a string containing the name of a contrast between the average marginal means when the variable named in